 Select your filter criteria from the drop-down menu that appears on your header cell.

 A risk mitigation plan is basically the name of planning strategies and processes to enhance project productivity and reduce the probability of risks.

 It mainly is strategic and smart planning of mitigating risks for the battement and successful completion of the project.
 The risk mitigation process mainly includes tracking, identifying, and evaluating the risk.

 The well-known four mitigation strategies are risk prevention, recognition, transference, restriction, and restraints.

 The risk can be of two different categories they can be internal or external.
 Thus, there is a need to address and make the mitigation plan according to the type of risk you are working on.

 The risk managing matrix template is a helping hand in the process of risk management and planning. as it mainly is made to help in the assessment and evaluation of the risk.

 The matrix highlights the severity and probability of occurring the damage by risks.
 In this tool, the risk is evaluated based on its impact on the project.
 Therefore, this comes in very handy and serves as a helping tool in the risk management process.

-According to the impact the risks fall in the different categories in the risk management matrix.
+According to the impact, the risks fall into the different categories in the risk management matrix.
 This helps in identifying them and making a strategic plan for eliminating them in accordance with the data from the risk matrix.